alttch/eva3/doc/framework-development.rst

 to authenticate itself.

-Usually, it is a good practice to perform short API calls, without using "wait" API method parameters.
+Usually, it is a good practice to perform short API calls, without using "wait" API method parameter.
 For actions, API call results can be obtained later, using action UUID.

-If the long API call still need to be preformed, do not forget to increase client timeout.
+If a long API call still need to be performed, do not forget to increase client timeout.

 Starting from EVA ICS 3.3.2, it is highly recommended to use JSON RPC API calls only.